sagacious-solutions/github-greenifier/README.md

 # Deploying this bot

+This bot constantly runs making commits to its self.
+When running, it will update the commit tracker with the current commit count for the day, then it will commit and push that file.
+The bot is configured with email, so if the bot experiences an exception it will email you a screenshot of the VMs desktop.
+It will still attempt to continue to run if theres an error.
+If you find yourself constantly getting error emails though, the bot is likely hung.

  - Create a free tier ec2 instance with Windows Sever 2022 on AWS
  - Configure the security group to allow for RDP Access from only your IP Address to prevent unwanted access
  - Connect via RDP to the new machine